-When it comes to distribution transformers, two popular designs dominate the market: conservator-type transformers and hermetically sealed transformers.
-Both serve the same fundamental purpose—stepping down voltage for distribution—but they differ significantly in design, maintenance requirements, and suitability for specific applications.
-In this article, we’ll explore the key differences between these two types of transformers to help you make an informed decision for your power system needs.
+Conservator-type transformers and hermetically sealed transformers.
+Both serve the same fundamental purpose—stepping down voltage for distribution—but they are different in design, maintenance requirements also different, and suitability for specific applications.

 Maintenance: Requires regular upkeep, such as silica gel replacement and oil level checks.

-A hermetically sealed transformer is a modern, maintenance-free design that eliminates the need for a conservator tank.
+Hermetically sealed oil immersed transformer is a modern, maintenance-free design that eliminates the need for a conservator tank.
 Instead, the transformer is completely sealed, and oil expansion is managed internally.
 There are two common designs:

 Gas Cushion Design: Uses inert gas (like nitrogen) to accommodate oil expansion.